troessner/reek/docs/Uncommunicative-Name.md

 ## Introduction

-An `Uncommunicative Name` is a name that doesn't communicate its intent well enough.
+An _Uncommunicative Name_ is a name that doesn't communicate its intent well enough.

 Poor names make it hard for the reader to build a mental picture of what's going on in the code.
 They can also be mis-interpreted; and they hurt the flow of reading, because the reader must slow down to interpret the names.

 ## Current Support in Reek

-Reek offers four related checks:
+Reek offers four checks in this category:

 * [Uncommunicative Method Name](Uncommunicative-Method-Name.md)
 * [Uncommunicative Module Name](Uncommunicative-Module-Name.md)